Tayzn/EZShop/README.md

 ### 1. Generate a personal access token

-Click on your picture -> settings in the top right of Github.
-Then, scroll to "Developer Settings" and click "Personal access tokens."
-Generate a new token with "repo" access and no expiration date.
-Make sure you copy the created token as you will not be able to see it after this.
+1. Click on your picture -> `settings` in the top right of Github.
+2. Then, scroll to `Developer Settings` and click `Personal access tokens`
+3. Generate a new token with `repo` access and no expiration date.
+4. Make sure you copy the created token as you will not be able to see it after this.

 ### 2. Add a secret to the forked repo

+Back in this repository, go to `settings` -> `secrets` -> `Actions` and click the `New repository secret` button in the topright.

-Go to settings -> secrets and click "New repository secret."
-Name the secret "GH_TOKEN" and paste in the value you copied in the previous step.
+Name the secret "GH_TOKEN" and paste in the token you copied in the previous step.